Ghana - Upper West Region

 C4C, with the Rotary Club of Scarborough Cavaliers identified that a small, low tech tractor, managed by C4C and let out to the women’s groups on a not-for-profit basis, could significantly enhance yields and give food security.
 Surplus crops could be sold to give family income to support health and education.
 A suitable tractor was sourced and purchased in the UK by the Rotary Clubs of Stainborough and Scarborough Cavaliers and then shipped by partners Christian Africa Relief Trust of Huddersfield.

 C4C put the tractor to work in May 2016 when the ploughing requirements of seven women’s groups were completed before the onset of the dry season.
 Some 70 per cent of operating and maintenance costs were recovered from payments, in cash or produce, made by the participants.
-Following the initial deployment, 28 women’s groups will be participating in 2017.
+Following the initial deployment, 28 women’s groups are now participating in 2017.